 - Late retirement: Ages 84 and up, the “No-Go Years” – More health issues, can reduce or increase spending

 You will need a thorough budget worksheet to accomplish this task.
-Here are three which are readily available online:
+Retirement Benefit Institute, Inc. has a helpful online calculator.

 If you are able, try to live on your retirement budget for an entire year before you hand in your notice.
-That should help you determine whether your retirement budget is realistic.
+That should help you determine whether your retirement budget is realistic or if adjustments should be made.